One of a Kind Painted Rocks

 * 8. Then I go back and paint more finalizing details, especially the whites and highlights, seal and dry again

 Remember, the smaller, the harder to paint the details...this is were pricing is difficult, people think because of the small size it should be cheaper, but no one really has an idea how much time and work goes into these miniatures, especially detail for a commissioned one of a kind likeness.

-The less porous or less rough the rock the better, in other words smooth rocks are better.
+The less porous or less rough they are, the better, in other words smooth is better.